-- (1) Recommended minimum cumulative GPA of 2.5 after completion of the first semester of the freshman year, - (2) Minimum grade of a "C" in PER 1525 Introduction to Athletic Training and PER 1270 Health Science. - (3) Satisfactory completion of Level I competencies through the Big Brother/Sister Program and course work - (4) Acquiring a minimum of 100 clinical hours at Catawba College under the Big Brother/Sister program or comparable experience at another institution; - (5) Current American Red Cross Certifications in First Aid & CPR or equivalent (prior to sophomore rotation), - (6) Personal interview for those students who meet all admissions requirements
+- (1) Required minimum cumulative GPA of 2.5 after completion of the first semester of the freshman year, - (2) Minimum grade of a "C" in PER 1525 Introduction to Athletic Training, PER 1290 First Aid and CPR. - (3) Satisfactory completion of Freshmen Athletic Training Skills; - (4) Acquiring a minimum of 100 clinical observation hours at Catawba College, 70 hours must be achieved by February 1; - (5) Current American Red Cross Certifications in First Aid and Professional Rescuer or equivalent (prior to sophomore rotation); - (6) Personal interview for those students who meet all admissions requirements; - (7) Sound health that will permit the athletic training student to meet the established written technical standards of the athletic training program.